 This doesn’t mean you have to institute an embargo on pumpkins and scarecrows.
 It just means you might want to err on the side of subtlety: Think a smattering of pumpkins and gourds rather than an avalanche.
-After all, the latest trend (and mantra) for weddings is: “Less Is More.”
+After all, the best practice for weddings is “less is more.”

 You also have a more-than-average chance of having uncomfortably warm—or even hot—weather.
 Though you may have your heart set on crunchy leaves underfoot as your guests sip hot apple cider, they’re more likely to be fanning themselves in the hot sun and daydreaming about a cold iced tea or lemonade.
 Plan accordingly; you can change up the beverages to suit the weather!

 While an early frost or Indian summer is always a possibility, your chances of having at least some color are very good throughout the month, particularly closer to the middle.
 Even if it is warmer or colder than you’d like, you still have nature’s gorgeous backdrop to set the mood.

 Choose a gown with a coordinating cape, shrug, or jacket, or consider long sleeves in guipure lace instead of sleeveless.
-Go lighter on the tulle, heavier on the silk or satin with beading, embroidered elements, or appliques.
+Go lighter on the tulle and heavier on the silk or satin with beading, embroidered elements, or appliques.
 Think plums, wines, burgundies, and deeper shades of other fall colors for the flowers, bridesmaid dresses, and décor.
 Add texture and seasonal touches to bouquets and arrangements with greenery, vines, twigs, branches, succulents, berries, and other rustic add-ons.

 You can never go wrong by serving what’s in season, particularly when it comes to produce—and particularly here in the Hudson Valley, where “nature’s bounty” is for real.
 October is traditionally the harvest season, but great food things start happening in September.
-Fall is a fabulous great time of year to go all-out on food, whether you have a socially distant farm-to-table feast or individual charcuterie for guests.
+Fall is a fabulous great time of year to go all out on food, whether you have a farm-to-table feast or individual charcuterie boards for guests.
 Meat, fish, poultry—all are appropriate.